Let’s Encrypt

 ssl_session_cache shared:MozSSL:10m;

 ssl-dhparams.pemfile used to be generated withopenssl dhparam -out /etc/letsencrypt/ssl-dhparams.pem 2048command for DHE-* ciphers.
-However, DHE-* cyphers are not listed that dhparam file is not required.
+However, since DHE ciphers are not listed, the dhparam file is not required.

 Per-server configurations